onemen/tabmixplus-docs/src/content/docs/troubleshooting/how-to-post.md

 When posting, please, always include your OS (Operating System), [Firefox](https://support.mozilla.org/en-US/products/firefox) and Tab Mix Plus versions.
-A list of your extensions could also be useful as somebody might spot a troublesome extension which can lead to a faster resolution.<br /> You can set your OS, Firefox and Tab Mix Plus information in the signature field in your profile (link to the User Control Panel is at the top of every page of the Forum).
+A list of your extensions could also be useful as somebody might spot a troublesome extension which can lead to a faster resolution.

+You can set your OS, Firefox and Tab Mix Plus information in the signature field in your profile (link to the User Control Panel is at the top of every page of the Forum).
 This way, you will not have to type it every time.
-Just remember to update it with Firefox and/or Tab Mix Plus update!<br /> It is very helpful if you can post the steps to reproduce your problem and if you experience an issue with a specific page, include a link(-s).
+Just remember to update it with Firefox and/or Tab Mix Plus update!

+It is very helpful if you can post the steps to reproduce your problem and if you experience an issue with a specific page, include a link(-s).

 ### Add attachment to your post